relayr/erl-github-actions-scripts/README.md

 $ git submodule add https://github.com/relayr/erl-github-actions-scripts.git .github/scripts
 ```

-Then you can make use of `rebar.config.script` by copying it to your project in `.github/workflows/*.yml` and execute customized `rebar3` commands:
+Then you can make use of `rebar.config.script` by copying it to your project in `.github/workflows/*.yml` and execute customized scripts:

 ##### .github/workflows/build.yml
 ```
 name: Erlang CI build